Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 - Grease-gearbox type: grease all 3 fittings every 4 - 6 hours of use

-- Power Harrow: On PTO mount “swivel”, mesh-roller axle and screw-crank for height adjustment; grease every 20 hours of use
+- Power Harrow: Mesh-roller axle and screw-crank for height adjustment; grease every 20 hours of use.
+On SOME harrow models, the PTO mount “swivel” also has a grease fitting–once a year on this.

 - Flail Mowers: Each end of mower blade shaft, and, depending on brand, also possibly on the end of “transfer” shaft (right of input gearbox): Grease every 40 hours of use (JUST 2 PUMPS).
+You have to remove the side covers on the Berta flail mowers to get to these fittings!!
 On Berta brand flail mowers, if equipped with a quick-coupling to attach to the tractor, also keep the male quick-coupling greased as needed (so it does not get “dry”)—you just have to smear some grease on, there is not fitting here.
 ALSO: if your flail mower is equipped with front “caster” wheels, there are probably grease fittings on those.
-Grease every 40 hours of use.
+Grease every 30 to 40 hours of use.

 - Brush Mowers: On “swivel” joint that allows mower to “float” with ground contours; grease every 20 hours of use.